-Required for University Teaching Emphasis

-EDSE 755 Supervised Practicum in College TeachingMin.
-4 EDSE 705 Internship in Special Education (Supervision for Student Teachers)Min.
-4 Total Required Hours .8

-Required for Special Education Administration Emphasis

-EDSE 603 Administration and Supervision of Special Education EDAD (Selected Courses) EDSE 705 Internship in Special Education (Administration)Min.
-12 Total Required Hours
+University Teaching Emphasis: EDSE 755 Supervised Practicum in College Teaching EDSE 705 Internship in Special Education (Supervision for Student Teachers) Total Required Hours8 Requi red for Special Education Administration Emphasis: Requir EDSE red for Administration and Supervision of Special Education EDSE Administration and Supervision of Special Education

-Subareas of Emphasis (to be selected in conference with the adiviser and subject to approval of the doctoral program review board):
+Subareas of Emphasis (to be selected in conference with the adviser and subject to approval of the doctoral program review board):

 - 1. Emphasis in vocational preparation of handicapped children and youth. - 2.
-Emphasis in education of preschool handicapped children.

-3. Emphasis in any of the categorical areas (mental retardation, speech pathology, emotionally disturbed, etc.)

-- 4. Emphasis in education of minority, ethnic, and cultural groups. - 5.
+Emphasis in education of preschool handicapped children. - Emphasis in any of the categorical areas (mental retardation, speech pathology, emotionally disturbed, etc.) - 4.
+Emphasis in education of minority, ethnic, and cultural groups. - 5.
 Emphasis in research. - 6.
 Emphasis in curriculum development. - 7.
 Emphasis in appraisal/interpretational/pupil program prescription. - 8.
 Emphasis in institutional programming and management. - 9.
 Others -- as designed by the student and his adviser.

-Candidates for the doctorate at the University of Northern Colorado must meet all University requirements of the graduate catalog, such as minimum number of quarter hours in courses numbered 500 or above, completion of EDSE 700 --

-Introduction to Doctoral Study or its equivalent, completion of a minimum of 90 quarter hours beyond the master's degree, residency requirements, and all other similar requirements.
+Candidates for the doctorate at the University of Northern Colorado must meet all University requirements of the graduate catalog, such as minimum number of quarter hours in courses numbered 500 or above, completion of EDSE 700 -- Introduction to Doctoral Study or its equivalent, completion of a minimum of 90 quarter hours beyond the master's degree, residency requirements, and all other similar requirements.
 It is the responsibility of the student to make certain that these requirements are met in addition to specific requirements as outlined above.